XinnuoXu/CVAE_Dial_CGate/README.md

 ```

 ### Step2: Creat datasets for generator and discriminator <br />
+For the generator, a training pair consists of a dialogue context and a corresponding response.
+We consider three consecutive turns as the dialogue context and the following turn as the response.

 We use toolkit [Opensubtitles processing tool](https://github.com/WattSocialBot/movie_tools) owned by [Ondrej Dusek](https://github.com/tuetschek) to extract dialogues from OpenSubtitles dataset `data/filter/opensubtitles/`.
 ```
 ~/data/movie_tools/convert_nrno_subs.py -D -s -S train:train-dev:devel:test -r 97:1:1:1 -d all_dialogues_cased opensubtitles/ dial.jsons.txt